RLittlesII/rodneylittlesii/drafts/posts/stateless-rx.md

 ## Modeling Transition Handlers

-I want to observe an incoming event, based on the event type execute a set of developer defined functions, and complete the transition to the new state.
+I want to observe an incoming event, based on the event type execute a set of developer-defined functions, and complete the transition to the new state.
 I thought about implementing a messaging queue for this, then I realized I was making it harder.
 I can just use a [Mediator Pattern](https://refactoring.guru/design-patterns/mediator/csharp/example) to broadcast a signal, and whatever handlers I have available can just execute.
 [MediatR](https://github.com/jbogard/MediatR) here I come!
 I will have to extend it slightly because I want to use Observables.
 I define the following interface to notify handlers when events are produced.

 ```csharp
 public interface IApplicationStateMediator